Retention marketing | Guides

 In fact, research shows that 68% of customers would switch to a competitor if they perceive a lack of care from a company.

-To implement effective B2B retention marketing, you must incorporate specialized segmentation within your marketing funnel, ensuring that existing customers receive targeted content that is relevant to their needs.
+To implement effective B2B retention marketing, you must incorporate specialized segmentation within your marketing funnel, ensuring that existing customers receive targeted content that's relevant to their needs.

-Taking it a step further, you can establish a dedicated retention funnel or cycle, exclusively designed to address the unique requirements of your customers and guide them towards future sales.
+Taking it a step further, you can establish a dedicated retention funnel or cycle, exclusively designed to address the unique requirements of your customers and guide them toward future sales.

 In this guide, we’ll give you a comprehensive overview of what you need for a successful retention marketing campaign, including:

 Don't have the time to read the article right now?
 No worries!
-Take it away with you as an eBook by clicking the button below. 👇
+Take it away with you as an eBook. 👇

 Why is retention marketing important?

-If you’re still on the fence about the benefits of retention marketing after those stats we threw at you in the opening, let’s take a look at some more to convince you.
+If you’re still on the fence about the advantages of retention marketing after those stats we threw at you in the opening, let’s take a look at some more to convince you.

 • The probability of making a sale to a new prospect is between 5 and 20%.
 When it comes to existing customers, this jumps up to between 60 and 70%.